We challenge you to read 100 books before graduating high school! Sign up at dekalblibrary.beanstack.org to register.

 Students ages 13 to 18 can begin their 100 Books journey.
 At the time you sign up, you will have until age 18 to finish the challenge.
 This may be shorter for some and longer for others, but consider it part of the challenge!

 Yes!
 You can join the 100 Books Before Graduation Support Group to learn about new books, get recommendations and support from fellow readers, and chat about your favorite (and least favorite) books.
-We meet the first Monday of the month from 5:00pm — 6:00pm.
+We meet the first Monday of the month at 5:00pm.
 Sign up here!

 It’s a marathon, not a sprint!
 If you are signing up at age 13, you will have at least 4 years to complete the challenge.
 Remember that you can include audiobooks, graphic novels, and manga.
 Enjoy the process, find books you love to read, and have fun.